vorburger/LearningLinux/docs/roadmap/readme.md

 1. How to [WebAuthn](https://www.google.com/search?q=webauthn) <=> DID?

-1. [Cloud Web Shell](https://github.com/vorburger/cloudshell), as above, using WebAuthn isntead of YubiKey
+1. [Cloud Web Shell](https://github.com/vorburger/cloudshell), as above, but using WebAuthn instead of YubiKey

 1. Research how to do Permissions/Grants/Privileges right?
    Not just black/white true/false, but with an economic model, for initial use cases: